North Korea and weapons of mass destruction: Chemical and biological weapons

 North Korea began to develop its own chemical industry and chemical weapon (CW) program in 1954, immediately following the end of the Korean War.
-However, substantial progress was not made until the 1960s, when Kim Il-sung "issued a 'Declaration for Chemicalization' whose aim was to further develop an independent chemical industry capable of supporting various sectors of its economy, as well as support chemical weapons production" and established North Korea's Nuclear and Chemical Defense Bureau.
+However, substantial progress was not made until the 1960s, when Kim Il Sung "issued a 'Declaration for Chemicalization' whose aim was to further develop an independent chemical industry capable of supporting various sectors of its economy, as well as support chemical weapons production" and established North Korea's Nuclear and Chemical Defense Bureau.

 In the late 1960s and early 1970s, North Korea received Soviet and Chinese aid in developing its chemical industry.
 In 1979, the U.S. Defense Intelligence Agency believed that North Korea "had only a defensive CW capability."
 It is unclear when North Korea "acquired the capability for independent CW production"; estimates range from the 1970s to early 1980s.
-However, by the late 1980s, North Korea's CW capabilities had expanded; the South Korean Ministry of National Defense reported in 1987 that the North "possessed up to 250 metric tons of chemical weapons" including mustard (a blister agent) and some nerve agents.
+However, by the late 1980s, North Korea's CW capabilities had expanded; the South Korean Ministry of National Defense reported in 1987 that the North "possessed up to 250 metric tons of chemical weapons" including mustard gas (a blister agent) and some nerve agents.
 In 2009 the International Crisis Group reported that the consensus expert view was that North Korea had a stockpile of about 2,500 to 5,000 metric tons of chemical weapons, including mustard gas, sarin (GB) and other nerve agents.
 The South Korean Ministry of National Defense had the same estimate in 2010.
 In 2014, the South Korean Defense Ministry estimated that "the North had stockpiled 2,500 to 5,000 tons of chemical weapons and had a capacity to produce a variety of biological weapons."
 In 2015, the U.S. Department of Defense reported to Congress that North Korea's CW program "likely possesses a CW stockpile" and likely had "the capability to produce nerve, blister, blood, and choking agents."
 The report also found that "North Korea probably could employ CW agents by modifying a variety of conventional munitions, including artillery and ballistic missiles.
 In addition, North Korean forces are prepared to operate in a contaminated environment; they train regularly in chemical defense operations."
 The report indicated that North Korea "continues to develop its biological research and development capabilities" and "may consider the use of biological weapons as an option, contrary to its obligations under the Biological and Toxins Weapons Convention."

 North Korea is a signatory to the Geneva Protocol, which prohibits the use of chemical weapons in warfare.
 North Korea is also a signatory to the Biological Weapons Convention (BWC).
 Although the nation has signed the BWC, it "has failed to provide a BWC Confidence-Building Measure declaration since 1990."
 North Korea is not a party to the Chemical Weapons Convention (CWC).
 It is one of four countries that have not ratified the CWC (the others are Israel, Egypt, and South Sudan).

 North Korea has refused to acknowledge possessing chemical weapons, as called for by United Nations Security Council Resolution 1718, passed in 2006.